carnivuth/2nd_brain/pages/datamining/preprocessing/scaling.md

 # Scaling

-Task that makes data more omogeneous.
+Task that makes data more homogeneous.
 It's used when there is a massive presence of outliers, which could affect too much the model during the training step.

-**Scalers** allow to scale values in such a way that these values have a more omogeneous distribution.
-The most famous one is the MinMaxScaler:
+**Scalers** allow to scale values in such a way that these values have a more homogeneous distribution.
+The most famous one is the `MinMaxScaler`:

 				`from sklearn.preprocessing import MinMaxScaler